Zephiles/TTYD-Practice-Codes/USER_MANUAL.md

       * **Enable Horizontal Separators** enables separators between each row of bytes

    Upon opening the editor, the settings menu can be opened by pressing Y, which will allow modifying the same settings as listed above.
 Three other options are also present, which can be moved between with the D-Pad and selected with A:
       * **Address** allows you to change the address in which the editor starts displaying bytes for.
-The valid range that can be selected with this is from `0x80000000` to `0x817FFFFF`.
+The first valid range that can be selected with this is from `0x80000000` to `0x817FFFFF`, and the second valid range that can be selected with this is from `0xC0000000` to `0xC17FFFFF`.

       * **Bytes Size** allows you to change the range of bytes that are being modified at a single time.
 The maximum amount of bytes that can be selected is the total amount that is displayed at a single time in the editor.
 It's important to note that when the changes are applied, all of the bytes in the selected size will be changed all at once.